 Dr. Dvorak received her DVM from Iowa State University in 2001.
 She also holds a MS in Fisheries Biology/

 Aquaculture (1997), and a BS in Zoology (minor in Animal Ecology) (1995) also from Iowa State University.
 After practicing small animal medicine, she returned to school to complete her Master in Public Health degree from the University of Iowa in 2003, and became a Diplomate of the American College of Veterinary Preventive Medicine in 2007.
-Dr. Dvorak is currently the Assistant Director for the Center for Food Security and Public Health and a co-author and editor of Zoonoses: Protecting People and Their Pets textbook.
-Dr. Dvorak is involved in several local, state and national public health committees, including the One Health Commission Board of Directors, the Iowa Department of Public Health Preparedness Advisory Committee, and the Story County Board of Health.
+Dr. Dvorak is the Assistant Director for the Center for Food Security and Public Health and a co-author and editor of Zoonoses: Protecting People and Their Pets textbook.
+Dr. Dvorak is involved in local, state and national committees.
 Dr. Dvorak has served as a technical consultant to the National Association of State Public Health Veterinarians, Veterinary Infection Control Committee since 2007 and has been the Chair of the Iowa Veterinary Medical Association Public Health Committee since 2008.